artxgj/h5run/README.md

 2. A Motorola Android phone on Verizon Wireless.
 3. An Evo Android phone on Sprint.

-Google I/O 2010's partners gave away the android phones for free and provided a month's free of wireless service.
+Google I/O 2010's partners gave away the android phones for free and provided a month of free wireless service.